The Southernmost part of Lantau provides picturesque landscapes, some historical sites and little or no crowds.

-- Difficulty: 3/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 3/10.
 It can be quite easy but for the remoteness and distance.
 Good for long trail running.
 There are several interesting overgrown paths you can try too.

 Tai O or the road connecting with Ngong Ping would be the recommended starting points.

 On the map I’ve marked in red paths that are “closed”: villagers not allowing to pass on the main path, some that suffered landslides and have tons of vegetation.
 Not insurmountable but get ready for them.
 I have added a route that I like, but you could try different ones.
 Main highlights would include the waterfalls of Man Cheung Po aforementioned.
 But there are some other interesting spots, above all if you are into history.

 A couple of Obelisks.
 Here the Southern one.

 Really close to it you can find a path (requires some short bushwalking) going down to Kau Ling Chung.